 This guide is designed to help you get an idea of how regulated financial advice works.
 It is not a recommendation on whether you should get professional advice or not.

-This guide is designed to help you get an idea of the different factors that may affect your investments.
+This guide is designed to help you understand the different factors that may affect your investments.
 Your capital is at risk.
-Your investments are not guaranteed – they can decrease in value as well as increase and you may not get back the full amount you put in.
+Your investments are not guaranteed – they can decrease in value as well as increase, and you may not get back the full amount you put in.
+You should never invest more than you can afford to lose.

 While the pandemic has put virtually everybody’s plans on hold, there are still some things you can do to bolster your finances for the future.